isaiahrafael/sma/README.md

 # Simulation Modelling Analysis

-If you're reading this, it's too late.
+This repo is created by Isaiah Rafael Tugano Blauta for Term 6 SMA.

-Anyway, this Git repo will contain most, if not all, SMA HW code.
+Anyway, this Git repo will contain most, if not all, SMA related code.
-Also, if I shared this with you, it probably means that you helped me one way or another, or I'm just bored.

 Take note of updates via the **'LAST COMMIT MESSAGE'** column to see whether I modified anything.
 Feel free to clone this repo, but please use it at your discretion.
-If your HW is wrong, we're wrong.

 ---